 Why would I use eCare?

-With eCare, you’ll have access to doctors for minor medical concerns anywhere you have internet access in the following states: Florida, Georgia, North Carolina, Kentucky, Kansas, Wisconsin, Missouri, Texas.
+With eCare, you’ll have access to physicians and nurse practitioners for minor medical concerns anywhere you have internet access in the following states: Florida, Georgia, Kansas, Kentucky, Missouri, North Carolina, Tennessee and Wisconsin.

 - What if my condition can’t be treated during my visit?

 If the physician or nurse practitioner determines your needs are outside the scope of care for an eCare visit, you won’t be charged.
 We will also assist you with a referral through your primary care physician, if needed.

 - If I’m using insurance, what information do I need?